PGY-2 Residency in Specialty Pharmacy Administration and Leadership

 Agnes Cha, PharmD, AAHIVP, BCACP

-Current Position: Director, Pharmacy
+Current Position: Senior Director, Ambulatory Pharmacy

-Rotation(s): Clinical Pharmacy Services Administration, Transitions of Care, Research, Teaching
+Rotation(s): Clinical Pharmacy Services Administration, Research

 Florence Chan, PharmD, AAHIVP, CSP

-Current Position: Quality Management Advisor
+Current Position: Advisor, Quality Management

 Rotation: Quality Management

-Nina Chhabra, PharmD, BCPS
+Nina Chhabra, PharmD, BCPS, CSP

-Current Position: Advisor, Pharmacy
+Current Position: Senior Advisor, Pharmacy

 Rotation: Informatics & Analytics

-Current Position: Director, Pharmacy
+Current Position: Director, Vivo Health Pharmacy

-Rotation: Introductory & Advanced Specialty Pharmacy Operations
+Rotation: Advanced Specialty Pharmacy Operations

-Gabriella Diaz, PharmD, CSP
+Gabriella Houridis, PharmD, CSP

 Rotation: Patient Assistance

-Rotation: Leadership and Management
+Rotation: Management and Leadership

 Danielle Gatti, PharmD, BCACP, AAHIVP